Overview

 responses | Number | Total number of AI responses collected for the selected dimensions.
 The base volume metric. | Count | — |

-unique_prompts | Number | Distinct count of prompts that produced responses in the selected window.
-Use to size the underlying prompt set behind any aggregate. | Distinct count | — |
+unique_prompts | Number | Distinct count of prompt variants that produced responses in the selected window.
+A prompt expands into one variant per platform × persona × geography × language × scenario combination, and variants are what Scrunch actually monitors — so this is what the Scrunch dashboard’s “Prompts” tile reports.
+Use to size the underlying variant set behind any aggregate. | Distinct count | — |

 brand_presence_percentage | Number | Percentage of responses in which your brand was mentioned.
 The primary measure of AI visibility. | Average | — |

-brand_unique_prompts | Number | Distinct count of prompts where your brand was mentioned in at least one response. | Distinct count | — |
+brand_unique_prompts | Number | Distinct count of prompt variants where your brand was mentioned in at least one response.
+Variant-grain, matching unique_prompts. | Distinct count | — |

 brand_unique_responses | Number | Distinct count of responses that mentioned your brand. | Distinct count | — |